AcalaNetwork/wormhole-relayer/README.md

 ```

 ### run tests with separate relayer (no coverage report)
-first start a local relayer
+first start a local relayer with db
 ```
+yarn start:db
 yarn dev
 ```